Blog home

 planting seeds in the tuff spot tray by Lottie Makes

-Top Tip: Make your own Tuff Tray mats by cutting patterned fabric or PVC table cloths (from Dunelm or The Range in the UK) to fit the shape.
-You can get a grass effect, flowers, under the sea, fruit and many more depending on the store.
+Top Tip: Make your own Tuff Tray mats by cutting paper, card, patterned fabric or PVC table cloths to fit the shape.

-Use a range of Tuff Spot stand from height adjustable stands to more robust wooden stands with either storage underneath or seating so that children can sit down around the Tuff Spot Tray.
+Use a range of Tuff Spot stands from height adjustable stands to more robust wooden stands with either storage underneath or seating so that children can sit down around the Tuff Spot Tray.

-With thanks to Adele Crozier, a nursery manager and blogger from Playful Learners; childminder Gini Hancock, from Giraffy’s Daycare and Clare Wilson, for their imaginative contributions to this article.
+With many thanks to Adele Crozier, a nursery manager and blogger from Playful Learners; childminder Gini Hancock, from Giraffy’s Daycare and Clare Wilson, for their imaginative contributions that are all featured in this article.

 Shop our range of Active World Tuff Spot resources here